Stephanie Storgion, M.D. - Department Chair

 Only one course per Term may be remediated by students.
 If a student receives more than one “I” grade or an “F” grade (before or after remediation), the student will be required to withdraw from all classes upon receipt of the second deficient grade and will be referred to the Committee on Student Progress and Promotions for recommendations on future progression.

 Students must maintain a cumulative GPA of 3.0 or greater, on a 4.0 scale, in order to progress through the program in good standing.
-If at any point after the completion of a course, a student’s cumulative GPA falls below 3.0, the student will be placed on academic probation and meet with the Committee on Student Progress and Promotions and academic advisor to discuss strategies and a plan for success.
+If at any point after the completion of a course, a student’s cumulative GPA falls below 3.0, the student will be placed on academic probation and meet with the Committee on Student Progress and Promotions and academic adviser to discuss strategies and a plan for success.

 Once on academic probation, the student will have until the end of the didactic curriculum to raise their cumulative GPA to 3.0 or above.
 The Committee on Student Progress and Promotions will meet quarterly to track the progress of students on academic probation.